senzing-garage/knowledge-base/HOWTO/migrate-senzing-using-docker.md

 #### Update Senzing configuration

 1. :pencil2: Identify the configuration file that needs to be applied.
-   In a system install the files will be located in `/opt/senzing/g2/resources/config`.
+   In a system install, the files will be located in `/opt/senzing/g2/resources/config`.
    Example:

     ```console